-I’ve been disturbed recently at what passes in the movies to be OK to view for a PG, 12, 15 or 18 audience.
+I’ve been disturbed recently at what certifies in the movies as a PG, 12, 15 or 18 audience.

 Last month I gave feedback to Cineworld having been in a 12 movie with my friend and one of the shorts shown was clearly a horror.
-He and I both got a fright watching it – like he actually screamed out loud (don’t tell him i told you!).
-I’m really careful about what I choose to see at the movies -nothing over a 15 because I just don’t want violent images in my head.
+He and I both got a fright watching it and he actually screamed out loud (don’t tell him i told you!).
+I’m really careful about what I choose to see at the movies.
+I watch nothing over a 15 because I just don’t want to have violent or explicit images in my head.
 When Cineworld replied they confirmed that that short was actually rated a 12.
 What?!
 Unbelievable.

 My daughter shut her eyes and ears for most of the zombie bits, but didn’t miss all of it, then couldn’t sleep that night.
 Several times the next day – even having played sport, read her book and talked with friends – she said the images where bothering her and asked ‘could you get rid of them for me’.
 After some discussion, I took her through a quick 20-minute process which de-sensitised the memories and allowed her to move forward without any underlying trepidation or fear.

-The fast and powerful Human Givens ‘rewind’ method won’t remove the memories, but it does detached them from triggering the exhausting ‘high alert’ response that can stimulate more fear and stop healthy sleeping.
+The fast and powerful Human Givens ‘rewind’ method doesn’t remove the memories, but it does detached them from triggering the exhausting ‘high alert’ response that can stimulate more fear and stop healthy sleeping.

-In contrast to movie fiction, scores of clients have come to see me with vivid memories of real-life violence.
-Some have been in active service (Afghanistan, Iraq, Ireland (historically), Serbia) some have suffered domestically abuse (physical or emotional), some have a trauma from a divorce or an infant death – whatever the source, a trauma can be devastating and frightening for the person suffering.
+In contrast to movie fiction, scores of clients have come to see me with vivid memories of real-life traumas.
+Some have been in active service (Afghanistan, Iraq, Ireland (historically), Serbia) some have suffered domestic abuse (physical or emotional), some have a trauma from a divorce or an infant death – whatever the source, a trauma can be devastating and frightening for the person suffering with it.